Steve Coogan: Personal life

 In 1993, Coogan was living in Didsbury.
 He later lived in the manor house Ovingdean Grange in Ovingdean, East Sussex, until 2017, when it was advertised for sale at £3.25 million.
 As of 2022, Coogan has lived in Barcombe, in the Lewes District of East Sussex.

 Coogan married Caroline Hickman in 2002 and they divorced in 2005.
-He dated the model China Chow for three years.
+He dated model China Chow for three years.
 In March 2011, he was guest editor for the men's magazine Loaded, where he began dating the glamour model Loretta "Elle" Basey.
 They split in 2014.
 He has a daughter from a four-year relationship with the solicitor Anna Cole.
+Through his daughter with Cole he has a granddaughter (born 2026) whose father is Jamie Demetriou.

-Coogan is currently in a relationship with model and actress Caitlin Walsh Walsh recently appeared alongside Coogan in How Are You?
-It’s Alan Partridge.
+As of 2021, Coogan is in a relationship with model and actress Caitlin Walsh.
+Walsh recently appeared alongside Coogan in How Are You?
+It's Alan Partridge.
 The pair have been seen together on the red carpet and at public events.

 Coogan was raised Catholic and identifies as an Irish Catholic, although he is an atheist.
 He described himself as "half-Irish" in an interview in 2020, and was granted an Irish passport in March 2023.

 A motoring enthusiast, he has owned a number of Ferraris, but ceased after calculating that the costs exceeded those of running a private plane.
 In February 2016, he was fined £670 and banned from driving for 28 days after being caught speeding in Brighton.
 In August 2019, he escaped the usual six-month ban for a further speeding offence as his next TV series depended on his ability to drive; he was given a two-month ban and a £750 fine.
 He was again spared six penalty points and a six-month ban for speeding in February 2025, reduced to five points and two months as a longer ban would have prevented filming of a new series of The Trip, which would have affected the many people involved.

 He has been open about his depression and past drug use.